CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: The backend

 \subsubsection{RFI Cleaning}

 The narrowband, periodic and impulsive RFI flagging in the time-frequency domain is performed by the \texttt{rfifind} routine of \presto.
 The input parameters used for the RFI flagging are: \texttt{clip} = 6, \texttt{timesig} = 5, \texttt{freqsig} = 15, \texttt{chanfrac} = 0.5, \texttt{intfrac} = 0.5 and \texttt{blocks} = 2, 4, 1 for 16-ms, 12-ms, 512-ms time-samplings, respectively.
-These parameters were optimized by injecting simulated pulses in test data and maximizing the recovery of these pulses after RFI cleaning.
+These parameters were qualitatively selected by injecting simulated bursts in test data collected in mid 2022 and maximizing the recovery of the injected bursts after RFI cleaning.
+A larger injection run was carried out using the standard CHIME/FRB injection routine \citep{Merryfield2023} in August 2025 and the data from this run is being used to optimize the real-time pipeline and measure its selection function.
+This analysis will be presented in future work.